vidulum/documentation/docs/resources/technical-glossary.md

 **Proposal**

 A potential function call to be voted on in a referendum.
-Proposals modify the behavior of the Crypto.org chain network, from minor parameter tuning up to replacing the runtime code.
+Proposals modify the behavior of the Vidulum chain network, from minor parameter tuning up to replacing the runtime code.

 **Proposer (of a block)**